 #2) I usually lacked support, and I was usually in tough teaching environments.

 Does this one sound familiar, too?
 Oh, wait, they probably all sound familiar. 😉 It just so happened that my Master of Education program at Ohio State partnered with Columbus City Schools, because they wanted students to have “urban teaching experience,” since those are so often the schools in dire need of great teachers.
 Prior to that, I actually worked in an after-school tutoring program in an elementary school in that same district.
 I thought that inner-city schools were the ones I wanted to teach in, until I got there as a full-time teacher, without a mentor teacher to support me.
-I was in inner-city charter schools two years of my teaching, and both years were really, really hard.
+I was in inner-city charter schools two years of my professional (read: after grad school) teaching career, and both years were really, really hard.

 The first charter school was also my first year of teaching.
 There were four administrators, but only one of them really consistently and genuinely ever tried to help teachers with disciplinary issues, and the poor guy was run ragged by the end of the school year.
 I felt so lucky that his office was across the hall from my classroom, but he couldn’t be there for me all the time.
 As for the other administrators…two of them were really zero help, and the third sort of helped.
 So, there I was with a ton of hyper 6th graders, many of whom were immigrants from a few different African countries and were, therefore, English Language Learners.
 I also had the inclusion class, and thankfully, one of the special education teachers co-taught one of their class periods with me, which was a huge help, but she was also a first-year teacher.
-When a teaching position at a private school presented itself to me in July after that school year, I took it and ran.
+When a teaching position at a private school presented itself to me in July after that school year, I took it and ran (not that I need to say it, but smaller class sizes, higher salary, more support, and a prestigious school to add to my résumé).

 #3) I struggled with classroom management.

-Maybe this one should have been higher on my list, but I think that if I hadn’t been so overwhelmed with all of the things teachers have to do and if I’d had better support from my administration that I might not have struggled so much with classroom management.
-It was weird (to me) because I usually had really great skill with building rapport with students.
+Maybe this one should have been higher on my list, but I think that if I hadn’t been so overwhelmed with all of the things teachers have to do, and if I’d had better support from my administration, then I might not have struggled so much with classroom management.
+It was weird (to me) because I usually had a lot of skill with building rapport with students.
 It was something for which my mentor teacher in my full-time student teaching position praised me.
 But, for whatever reason, I still struggled with classroom management.
-I tried everything I could think of, and I tried everything administrators suggested to me, and a lot of it didn’t work.
+I tried everything I could think of, and I tried everything administrators (mainly my assistant principal, for 7th and 8th grade) suggested to me, and a lot of it didn’t work.
 I was at a loss, a lot of the time, and continued to attempt to employ techniques that at least sort of worked.
-I did try having an administrator sub in my class one day while I gave a test so I could go observe another teacher on my team, but he’d been at the school for years, so the kids came into 7th grade knowing him, so he had a leg up on me from the start.
+I did try having an administrator sub in my class one day while I gave a test so I could go observe another teacher on my team, but he’d been at the school for years.
+The kids came into 7th grade knowing him, so he had a leg up on me from the start.
 I tried some of the techniques he employed but didn’t get the same results.

 #4) I was sexually harassed by three male students.